roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

  "Yeah, I have my cutoffs and tube top — the usual Friday uniform," Cori said.
 "I hope that will be OK for Mr. Holman."

  "He's crazy if it's not," John said.
 Cori noted again how sweet this man was an curled up next to him as they fell asleep in a gentle embrace.
-Report_Story #1